rayyume/files.md/README.md

 All these are stored as plain local `*.md` files.

 It works like a regular chat, so it's easier to use because there's less resistance.
-We already know how to send memes to friends, only now we send notes to the bot.
+It's an all-too-familiar pattern to send a meme to a friend, only now we send notes to the bot.

 Can be used as a desktop/mobile app or as a Telegram bot.